ReynoldsWJ55/ReynoldsWJ55/README.md

 **Description:** WJR Visuals is a travel photography portfolio website that showcases my passion for capturing the beauty and diversity of our planet.
 The website features a curated selection of my photographic work and serves as a platform to share my creative vision.

 **My Role:**
+- Designed the UI/UX for the website, ensuring an intuitive and visually appealing user experience.
 - Developed and coded the entire website with a mobile-first approach and responsive design.
 - Implemented a JavaScript function to display low-resolution thumbnails and lightboxes with higher-resolution images.
 - Utilized JavaScript lazy loading to optimize loading times and improve website performance.